syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.MVC/events.md

 ## BeforeItemRender

 The rating control triggers the [BeforeItemRender](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_BeforeItemRender) event before rendering each rating item.
+The `RatingItemEventArgs` passed as an event argument provides the details of the item to be rendered.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}